Which Rummy variations do you know? Short deck, first meld with 40 points or no first meld at all, cyclic sequences, strict groups, knocking?

 All Jokers are removed from the deck when using this custom rule.
 Instead of 110 cards, the basic game comes with 104 cards now.
 You can also combine this rule with Short Deck, which then leaves 52 cards in the game.

 After agreeing on the cards in use, it gets intense once more, as opinions differ on the value of the first meld.
-If you are not playing with a Short Deck anyway, you can either raise the threshold for the first meld or leave it out entirely.
+If you are not playing with a Short Deck, you can either raise the threshold for the first meld or leave it out entirely.

 40 Points for First Meld